-The Fab Island Challenge is designed by the Fab City Foundation, Meaningful Design Group with support for the pedagogical approach from Fab Lab Barcelona.
-The process aims to support collaborative efforts to approach some of Bali’s most pressing issues around sustainability and life systems.
+The Fab Island Challenge was designed by the Fab City Foundation, Meaningful Design Group with support for the pedagogical approach from Fab Lab Barcelona.
+The process aimed to support collaborative efforts to approach some of Bali’s most pressing issues around sustainability and life systems.

-Teams from around the world are invited to focus and learn about a specific local initiatives, propose and prototype design outputs to win seed funding for its implementation.
+Teams from around the world were invited to focus and learn about a specific local initiatives, propose and prototype design outputs to win seed funding for its implementation.

 When is the Fab Island Challenge?

-The Fab Island Challenge will be hosted physically in Bali from 12th till 22nd of October 2022.
-It is organised along with the Bali Fab Fest, a unique event converging the annual Fab Lab Conference and the Fab City Summit.
-There will be two online information sessions in September before the event for introductions to the hosts, the teams and background to the challenges.
+The Fab Island Challenge was hosted physically in Bali from 12th till 22nd of October 2022.
+It was organised along with the Bali Fab Fest, a unique event converging the annual Fab Lab Conference and the Fab City Summit.

-Where in Bali does the Challenge take place?
+Where in Bali did the Challenge take place?

-The challenge will be hosted at the Jimbaran Hub, the main location for the Bali Fab Fest with a 2-day field trip to the challenge locations in North and Central Bali.
+The challenge was hosted at the Jimbaran Hub, the main location for the Bali Fab Fest with a 2-day field trip to the challenge locations in North and Central Bali.

 For more information related to the Bali Fab Fest please refer to the FAQ on this event page.

 The aim of the challenge is to design meaningful interventions for specific challenges faced by innovation initiatives in Bali.
-We must ensure an intensive and immersive experience by involving multiple stakeholders from each challenge - therefore the format of the challenge does not support participation remotely.
+We must ensure an intensive and immersive experience by involving multiple stakeholders from each challenge - therefore the format of the challenge was on-site participation.

-All applicants will be curated into teams based on their top three preferences of challenge topics, relevant skills, experiences, also considering maximum diversity and backgrounds in each team.
+All applicants were curated into teams based on their top three preferences of challenge topics, relevant skills, experiences, also considering maximum diversity and backgrounds in each team.

 How to get to Bali?